-For fiscal year 2021, the Massachusetts Education and Government Association conducted an audit of SMEC's payroll records for the previous fiscal year.
-The Collaborative submitted all requested documentation and received a report back with no findings in October 2021.
+For 2022, the Massachusetts Education and Government Association is conducting an audit of the Collaborative's payroll records for the previous fiscal year.
+The Collaborative has submitted all requested documentation and is awaiting the results.

-For fiscal year 2021, the Department of Developmental Services (DDS) Division of Investigations conducted its annual audit of SMEC's policies and procedures around the administration of CORI screenings for employees.
-The audit found SMEC in compliance with all relevant regulations.
+For 2022, the Department of Developmental Services Division of Investigations conducted its annual audit of Collaborative's policies and procedures around the administration of Criminal Offender Record Information (CORI) screenings for employees.
+The audit found the Collaborative in compliance with all relevant regulations.